How to Prepare for Childbirth: Midwife-Approved Guide to Labor and Birth Options

 What do I need to know before I get an epidural?

 To have an epidural, you will get an intravenous (IV) catheter inserted and IV fluids.
-You will need to have your recent blood count checked to ensure your platelet count is at an adequate level (typically above 100,000 per microliter of blood).
-Checking that your platelet count is normal will help ensure there are no issues with clotting or bleeding.
+You will need to have your recent blood count checked to ensure your platelet count is adequate (typically preferred to be above 100k or 100,000 per microliter of blood), but may vary by facility policy.
+Checking your platelet count will help reduce the risk of clotting or bleeding.

 The anesthesiologist or nurse anesthetist is the professional who inserts your epidural.
 You can sit or sometimes lie on your side during the placement.
 A nurse will monitor your vital signs during the process.